Coming soon – Summer, 2018.

 In 2016, Cinemafantastique 2 was focused more clearly on the independent genre films from around the globe, featuring Last Girl Standing, Holy Hell, The Love Witch (making its Canadian premier at our festival), The Red Man, Harvest Lake, and Bigfoot Ate My Boyfriend.
 Shortly after Cinemafantastique 2 wrapped up, the Shivers Film Society was dissolved.
 Following this, Nicole D’Amato came on board to help with the next year’s festival planning as the key creative co-director and shortly thereafter, she began to co-programme the 2017 event with Vince D’Amato.

-2017- The Cinemafantastique Film Fest becomes an incorporated non-profit film society, and moving onto Cinemafantastique 3, the now-annual event becomes even more focused and condensed in showcasing exciting, sexy (and bloody) independent genre films from around the world in a kinetic single-day marathon screening.
+2017- The Cinemafantastique Film Fest became an incorporated non-profit film society, and moved forward with Cinemafantastique 3; and the now-annual event became even more focused and condensed in showcasing exciting, sexy (and bloody) independent genre films from around the world in a kinetic single-day marathon screening.
 In fact, the 2017 progamme only included 100% independently-made genre films.
-In the spring of 2017, Turner Stewart and Dionne Copland had quit the film society.
-The same summer that Cinemafantastique 3 took place Vince and Nicole simultaneously launched the international distribution company DARKSIDE RELEASING.
+In the spring of 2017, Turner Stewart and Dionne Copland quit the film society to begin production on their own films.
+The summer that Cinemafantastique 3 took place, Vince and Nicole simultaneously launched the international distribution company DARKSIDE RELEASING.